 Index of journals which potentially slip in papers without peer review.
 See the pokémon paper for more information.

 Imagine a flashy spaceship lands in your backyard.
 The door opens and you are invited to investigate everything to see what you can learn.
 The technology is clearly millions of years beyond what we can make.
+This is biology.

 — Bert Hubert, “Our Amazing Immune System”